brandonviaje/PrecisionTechCollab/README.md

 ### 4. Access the Application
 - Allow the application to start and once the application is running, open a web browser.
 - Enter the following URL: http://localhost:8080/index.html

+### Developer Documentation
+For admin login details and further configuration instructions, please refer to the **developer documentation** provided in the project.
+This includes sensitive information such as admin usernames and passwords, as well as environment-specific configurations.

 ### Recording
 <p align="center">